hyjcatty/zhmed/readme.txt

 npm install webpack -g
 npm install -g node-gyp
-npm install --global --production windows-build-tools
+npm install --global --production windows-build-tools if we finally use express and PM2 as the httpserver management, we need to install in TARGET server: npm install PM2 -g

 pay attention: these command may need administrator power.